FirespriteLtd/website/site/content/games/pages/run-sackboy-run.md

 Sackboy, the knitted hero from the multi-award winning LittleBigPlanet™ series on PlayStation® lands into the palm of your hand in this brand new endless platformer!\
 \
-Get ready to run like the wind in a blistering adventure with the nasty Negativitron nipping at your heels.

-* Iconic worlds and characters from the LittleBigPlanet™ games
+Get ready to run like the wind in a blistering adventure with the nasty Negativitron nipping at your heels, featuring iconic worlds and characters from the LittleBigPlanet™ games!
-* Exclusive costumes to customise your Sackboy
-* Collect Stickers to unlock Prizes.
-* Power Ups and Upgrades including the all-new Glider.
-* Challenge and compete with your friends